The Artillery Museum of Finland: Location

-In the museum there is also a cafeteria run by the volunteer women who work with conscripts.
+In the museum there is also a cafeteria.

 Permanent exhibition

 The permanent exhibition displays in three floors the history of artillery in Finland and the military history on the nation.

 First floor

 On the ground floor of the main building the birth of our artillery centuries ago is on display.
 The story proceeds from the War of Finland 1808-1809 through the period of Autonomy to the Finnish Civil War and to the Jäger Movement.
 A muzzleloader called Helvig, a cannon dating back to the War of Finland 1808-1809 is one of the guns worth mentioning.
 On the center passage of each floor there are projectiles from different periods and different guns.

 Second floor

 The second floor brings the visitor to the times of the winter and Continuation Wars.
 The firing methods of the field artillery and of the subjects connected, demonstrate the high technical know-how of the Finnish artillery.
 The study of the Artillery General Vilho Nenonen is also in this floor.
 The proto type of the Nenon – camera is on display in this room.
 The floor of the artillery veterans ends with the present time and with its objects.
 Special branches, such as artillery intelligence, communications and survey activities are placed on this floor.
 On display is also the uniform of Väinö Myllyrinne, the largest Finnish soldier ever at 226 centimeters some 7 foot and 5 inches tall.